D-Pagey/100-days-of-code/log.md

 **Today's Progress:** Finished Basic Algorithmic challenges on FCC

 **Thoughts:** This was the most frustrating coding session yet.
 I've identified looping through arrays as a weakness that I need to work on.
-I realised this as all of the algorithms this evening involved looping through an array.
 I struggled with all 5 of the challenges and even after having looked up the answer, I didn't fully understand the solution.
 Glad to be done with algorithms and go back to working on a project for my next coding session, but I do need to come back and master these challenges.

 **Link to work:** [FreeCodeCamp Profile](https://www.freecodecamp.org/d-pagey)